-Mega-moist (far from your average crumbly cornbread muffin), and made with better-for-you ingredients, these southern cornbread muffins are a twist on my mother’s classic cornbread batter.
+Mega-moist (far from your average crumbly cornbread muffin), and made with better-for-you ingredients, these Southern cornbread muffins are a twist on my mother’s classic cornbread batter.

+The best part?
 You can enjoy them in both sweet and savory applications.

-How ever you choose to gobble up these muffins, they’re sure to become an instant hit with your friends and family.
+No matter how you choose to gobble up these muffins, they’re sure to become an instant hit with your friends and family.

 How to Make Cornbread Muffins